M-Commerce: Designing for Mobile Sites

 Consider visual strategy

-When you’re reviewing a client’s site, see how the images work when the site’s content is stacked vertically.
-If a visitor has to scroll too much to get to key information, you may lose them to a competitor.
+When reviewing your client’s site, see how the images appear when the site’s content is stacked vertically.
+If a visitor has to scroll too much to locate key information, you may lose their attention and their business.

-One approach is to see how many images you can remove without compromising the site’s quality.
-This can improve both the UX and load times.
+See how many images you can remove without compromising the site’s quality.
+This can improve user experience and load times.
+If the images are critical to your client’s brand message or necessary for customer conversion, consider resizing and refocusing the images.

 Optimize navigation